cakephp/docs/en/controllers/request-response.rst

 :php:class:`CakeRequest` is the default request object used in CakePHP.
 It centralizes a number of features for interrogating and interacting with request data.
-On each request one CakeRequest is created and then passed by reference to the various layers of an application that use request data.
-By default ``CakeRequest`` is assigned to ``$this->request``, and is available in Controllers, Views and Helpers.
+On each request one :php:class:`CakeRequest` is created and then passed by reference to the various layers of an application that use request data.
+By default :php:class:`CakeRequest` is assigned to ``$this->request``, and is available in Controllers, Views and Helpers.
 You can also access it in Components by using the controller reference.
-Some of the duties ``CakeRequest`` performs include:
+Some of the duties :php:class:`CakeRequest` performs include:

 * Process the GET, POST, and FILES arrays into the data structures you are familiar with.